danielrdehaan/ReaMOD_Development/README.md

 ### Opening the ReaMOD Window

-- After installing the plugin, you can open the ReaMOD window by running the custom action:
+- After installing ReaMOD, you can open the ReaMOD window by running the custom action:

   ```
   ReaMOD: Open/Close Window